Memorial for the victims killed by OUN-UPA (Luhansk)

 The monument dedicated to the "Luhansk victims of the OUN-UPA" is a statue located in Luhansk, Ukraine.
 The monument was unveiled in 2010 under the direction of city deputy Arsen Klinchaev and in association with the Party of Regions in a park in the center of Luhansk.
 The monument is adjacent to the Soviet memorial to the World War II underground resistance group, The Young Guard.
 A Ukrainian nationalist group described the monument as provocative and a distortion of history.

 Monument description

-The monument consists of a figure tied up mother whose eyes are closed and his hands pulling the child and protecting their man whose hands are tied with rope.
-The inscription on the arch above the monument reads: “In memory of the victims of fascism and nationalism,” whereas beneath is a slab engraved with a dozen names belonging to those killed.
-The monument also has inscribed the phrase "The truth should not be forgotten".
-The alleged victims alluded to in the monument's dedication are not explicitly referenced.
+The monument consists of a child clinging to its mother, who is tied and presumably dead.
+Immediately below them is a man tied to a rock looking back at the child.
+The inscription on the monument reads: “In memory of the victims of fascism and nationalism" and "The truth should not be forgotten".
+The statue rests on a slab engraved with a dozen names belonging to those killed.